Huerte/Gitomation/Inspirational_Quote.md

 ### "Do not anticipate trouble, or worry about what may never happen.
 Keep in the sunlight." - Benjamin Franklin
 ### "The more reasons you have for achieving your goal, the more determined you will become." - Brian Tracy
 ### "Curiosity is the most powerful thing you own." - James Cameron
+### "Your time is limited, so don't waste it living someone elses. life." - Steve Jobs